VinylBr/VinylBr/README.md

 **Skills**: Explainable mathematical models🖥️, data science💹, data visualization, and statistics📊

 - 🔭 I’m working on deploying a project to help clinicians predict evolutionary trajectory of _M. tuberculosis_ in response to a bedaquiline dosing regimen
-- 🌱 I’m currently learning and implementing machine learning models
+- 🌱 I’m currently learning Graph Machine Learning to predict drug-resistance status of patients with tuberculosis

 ### Publications: